 Here is the list of VBAC online birthing classes

 Labor to emergency Cesarean time frame

 Here’s where Birthing Better families need to get really serious with you.
-If your goal of your birth is only a VBAC then you have lost sight of why you got pregnant.
+If the goal of your birth is only a VBAC then you have lost sight of why you got pregnant.
 You did NOT get pregnant to have a particular type of birth.
 You got pregnant to have your BABY!
 This means Birthing Better families committed to using our skills no matter what was going on.
 We really want you to understand what we did.

 Sure if our labor turned to an emergency or unplanned Cesarean we just continued to use our skills to birth our baby in this changed set of circumstances.
 Time still was happening while we got prepped for surgery and during the surgery itself.
 This is our baby’s birth.
-We had to stop being focused our ‘ME’ and realise we are having ‘OUR’ baby and we can use skills to birth our baby.
+We had to stop being focused on our ‘ME’ and realize we are having ‘OUR’ baby and we can use skills to birth our baby.

 Using skills while being prepped and in surgery was no longer a sense of failure but pride.
 We do not fail whenever we give birth.
-But we feel more empowered and have a more positive experience when we use birth and birth-coaching skills than if we filled this same Time Frame doing nothing, feeling passive and bewildered about how we got from a desired VBAC to another cesarean.
+But we feel more empowered and have a more positive experience when we use the birth and birth-coaching skills than if we filled this same Time Frame doing nothing, feeling passive and bewildered about how we got from the desired VBAC to another cesarean.